Deepak5310/DeeCee2/PHONEPE_SETUP.md

-# PhonePe Payment Gateway Integration Guide
+# PhonePe Payment Gateway Integration Guide (OAuth 2.0)

 ## Overview
-This guide explains how to set up and test PhonePe UPI payment integration in your DeeCee Hair e-commerce application.
+This guide explains how to set up and test PhonePe UPI payment integration using the latest **OAuth 2.0 API** in your DeeCee Hair e-commerce application.

+> **⚠️ API Version:** This integration uses PhonePe's new OAuth 2.0 API (v2).
+The old Salt Key based API is deprecated.

 ---